If you are using the electronic hotel locks system from Salto, I am sure you will face some problems with Salto locks.

 - If access permissions are correct and the key has been updated, update the lock using the PPD.

-- The unit is not communicating correctly to the server.
+- The unit is not communicating correctly with the server.

 - Card Expired.

-2, LED flashes five times along with multiple beeping tones
+2, the LED flashes five times, along with multiple beeping tones

 Lights mean Key rejection due to Privacy-Deadbolt being engaged.